 Introduction | Yext Hitchhikers Platform

 Generally a website will have a search bar on the main domain.
 This search bar could be persistent in the header and might also have a search bar more prominently on the homepage.
-It could also be added through an “overlay” module.
 If you add a search bar to your header, you will link the user out to a separate results page where Search will be served.
-If you add a search bar through the “overlay” option, you can present Search inline, within the overlay panel, or you can use a redirect URL and link the user out to a separate search results page.
-This guide will walk through both of these options.
+We recommend this option for discoverability and increased search volume.

 Before You Begin

-If you are not using the Search Snippet Generator, make sure you have the following pieces of information before you begin:
+If you are not using the Search snippet generator, make sure you have the following pieces of information before you begin:

 experienceKey - Experience Key